Honduran father tells 5-year-old son they're going on vacation. They were really being smuggled through Mexico

 “I told my son we were going on a vacation,” said the 31-year-old Honduran father.

-“It was very hard,” admitted Barahona.
-His son’s smile is what kept him going, he said.
+“It was very hard,” Barahona said, adding his son’s smile is what kept him going.

 The Trump administration began releasing migrants en masse, citing a lack of space and resources to handle the recent influx.
-Many of them were let free without an ankle monitor and without a set date to appear before an immigration judge, as it’s usually done.
+Many of them were let free without an ankle monitor and without a set date to appear before an immigration judge, as procedure typically dictates.

-“They [officers] suddenly came and took us out of the detention center and told us we could no longer be kept there because there’s too many people,” said Barahona.
+“They (officers) suddenly came and took us out of the detention center and told us we could no longer be kept there because there’s too many people,” Barahona said.
 “They told us they would drop us off at the first bus station they found.”

-The administration’s threat to end this practice of "catch-and-release" is the excuse smugglers are using to persuade desperate Central Americans to pack their bags and leave their country, Barahona explained.
+The administration’s threat to end this practice of "catch-and-release" is the excuse smugglers are using to persuade desperate Central Americans to pack their bags and leave their country, Barahona said.

-“The media would say they [US government] would stop accepting people with children,” Barahona revealed.
+“The media would say they (the U.S. government) would stop accepting people with children,” he said.

 “That’s my biggest dream,” he said.
 “It’s what I want the most.”

 Barahona promised his son he would take him to the beach as soon as their "vacation" ended.
-They both left the shelter Friday on a bus to Miami, Florida, their final destination.
+They both left the shelter Friday on a bus to Miami—their final destination.